DeSantis looks to connect with voters during 1st full day of campaigning in Iowa

-SIOUX CITY, Iowa (AP) — Ron DeSantis begins his first full day of presidential campaigning on Wednesday with a four-stop blitz through Iowa, trying to prioritize personally connecting with voters while proving he has the mettle to take on former President Donald Trump.
+SALIX, Iowa — Ron DeSantis began his first full day of presidential campaigning on Wednesday with a four-stop Iowa blitz, trying to prioritize personally connecting with voters as he intensifies his criticisms of former President Donald Trump.

+The Florida governor visited the floor of Port Neal Welding in Salix, a rural town in northwest Iowa near Sioux City, in the heart of the most Republican-heavy part of the state.
+Lining the highway outside the welding shop were metal structures including a towering Jesus, a version of the Statue of Liberty and the Minions.

-The Florida governor has appearances in Sioux City, Council Bluffs, Pella and Cedar Rapids, packing in early events in the state whose caucuses kick off the GOP presidential primary voting.
+DeSantis has subsequent appearances scheduled in Council Bluffs, Pella and Cedar Rapids, packing in early events in the state whose caucuses kick off the Republican presidential primary voting.
 From there, he will head to New Hampshire on Thursday and South Carolina on Friday.

-At his Iowa kickoff event on Tuesday night with wife Casey, DeSantis was initially cautious while addressing an energetic crowd of roughly 500 gathered inside a suburban Des Moines church.
-But speaking to reporters afterward, he pushed back against Trump in a way he had not before on the national stage.
+At his Iowa kickoff event on Tuesday night with wife Casey, DeSantis was initially cautious when alluding to Trump before an energetic crowd of roughly 500 gathered inside a suburban Des Moines church.
+But speaking to reporters afterward, he pushed back against the former president in a way he had not before on the national stage.

 People are also reading…

-DeSantis’ comments came a week after a stumbling Twitter announcement that raised questions about his readiness for a national campaign.
-Beyond the glitchy launch, DeSantis opens his campaign looking up at Trump in the polls amid persistent questions about the Florida governor’s ability to connect with voters in person.
+DeSantis' comments came a week after a stumbling Twitter announcement that raised questions about his readiness for a national campaign.
+Glitchy launch aside, DeSantis opens his campaign looking up at Trump in the polls amid persistent questions about the Florida governor's ability to provide the personal touch vital to succeeding with voters in states like Iowa.

-Despite only recently formally joining the race, DeSantis has for months been dogged by criticism that he seems halting and uncomfortable when interacting with everyday Americans — despite a stage presence that can be commanding.
+DeSantis has for months been dogged by criticism that while he's comfortable on stage and in official settings, he can seem halting and awkward when interacting with regular Americans.
+His tour through Iowa could start to change those perceptions.

-He also tends to limit his interactions with the media to those involving reporters from friendly media outlets, largely ensuring he doesn’t have to answer tough questions.

 Kate Romano, 60, of Indianola, Iowa, said Tuesday night that she was more impressed by DeSantis than she expected, calling him energetic and fun to hear.
 She voted reluctantly for Trump in 2016 and 2020, and she's interested in hearing from other candidates.